Dokosoko-AI/dokosoko-docs/src/content/docs/getting-started/deployment.md

 The migration intentionally invalidates outstanding OAuth states, authorization codes, and access tokens.
 It removes legacy vendor identity configuration because a fixed vendor API origin and stable integration ID cannot be inferred safely, and it disables support delivery until an administrator reviews and re-enables each route.
 Configure identity again, review or rotate support delivery credentials, re-enable the intended report kinds, and have MCP clients authenticate again.

-Legacy package artifacts and arbitrary hook configuration are removed.
-They do not have a faithful representation in the current API contract.
+Legacy package-gateway credentials, stored bytes, proxy behavior, and arbitrary hook configuration are removed because they have no faithful representation in the current contract.
+The later optional package catalogue is metadata-only.
+Before recreating bounded exact release metadata and Integration bindings, operators should use a separately operated verifier to check the registry release.
+That is an operational prerequisite, not evidence stored or a condition enforced by DokoSoko.
+Registries still deliver bytes; DokoSoko does not download, sign, verify, or proxy packages.

 ## Production checklist